lablup/backend.ai/docs/concepts/computing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Interactive compute sessions are used to run various interactive applications and development tools,
-such as Jupyter Notebooks, web-based terminals, and etc.
+such as Jupyter Notebooks, web-based terminals, etc.
 It is expected that the users control their lifecycles (e.g., terminating them)
 while Backend.AI offers configuration knobs for the administrators to set idle timeouts with various criteria.